Skin Cancer

 A skin cancer screening is a simple visual check that can be done by your health care provider.
 Talk to your provider about your risk for skin cancer and what they recommend for you.

-A mole on your body can be a warning sign of melanoma.
+A new or changing mole can be a warning sign of melanoma, an especially dangerous type of skin cancer.
 The following ABCDE rule can help you know more about the warning signs of melanoma:

 • A = Asymmetry.
 Does one half of the mole look different than the other half?